 This is huge for the cacao industry as this proves that Philippine beans can compete side side with the other top producers from cacao-growing countries.
 Mabuhay ang magsasakang Pilipino!

-The BEST 50 BEAN SAMPLES will be processed into chocolates by the international technical committee.
-These will be celebrated at the Salon du Chocolat in Paris on 28 Oct – 1 Nov.
+The BEST 50 BEAN SAMPLES were processed into chocolates by the international technical committee and celebrated at the Salon du Chocolat in Paris last 28 Oct – 1 Nov.

 The Cocoa of Excellence (CoEx) Programme is the entry point for cocoa producers to participate in the International Cocoa Awards (ICA), a global competition recognizing the work of cocoa farmers and celebrating the diversity of cocoa flavours.

 Our venture into cacao growing started in 2003 when our founders, Roberto and Charita Puentespina, leased a cacao farm in Malagos, Baguio District, Davao City.
 A farmer at heart, Charita Puentespina rehabilitated the trees and soon after harvested the cacao pods.
 We now operate a 70-hectare cacao farm and employ around 80 in-house farmers.
 In addition to our own harvest, we also source wet cacao beans from small growers in the area to promote sustainability in the community.
 We also built a training facility on the farm to teach farmers good cacao growing practices.